Copa América Centenario

-The Copa América Centenario (Copa América Centenário, Coupe Amérique Centennaire, Centennial Cup America; literally Centennial America Cup) was the commemorative 45th edition of the Copa América, the international men's association football championship organized by South America's football ruling body CONMEBOL.
+The Copa América Centenario (Copa América Centenário, Coupe Amérique Centennaire, Centennial Cup America; literally Centennial America Cup), also known as Copa América 2016, was the commemorative 45th edition of the Copa América, the international men's association football championship organized by South America's football ruling body CONMEBOL.
 The competition was a celebration of the centennial of CONMEBOL and the Copa América, and was the first Copa América hosted outside South America.

 It was held as part of an agreement between CONMEBOL and CONCACAF as a special edition between the usual four-year cycle, and featured an expanded field of sixteen teams (an increase from the usual twelve), with all ten teams from CONMEBOL and six teams from CONCACAF.
 Despite the tournament being an official iteration of the Copa América, the winner did not receive an invitation to the 2017 FIFA Confederations Cup due to the commemorative nature of the tournament, although eventual winner Chile had already qualified through its 2015 victory.

 Chile became the fourth nation to win at least two consecutive titles in CONMEBOL tournaments, after Uruguay, Argentina, and Brazil.
 Argentina, meanwhile, lost its third consecutive final in a major tournament, following losses to Germany at the 2014 World Cup and Chile at the 2015 Copa América.